Despair and pride in China's Wuhan as coronavirus lockdown eases

 “It’s much better now,” said Hu, who heads the compound’s residents committee.

-Her voice cracked with emotion as she recounted how she had worked through the past two months to support her neighbors and sanitize the compound.
+Her voice cracked with emotion as she recounted how she had worked through the past two months to support her neighbours and sanitise the compound.
 She thanked the government for sending ample supplies of protective gear like masks.

 “It makes me feel like our country is strong - just look at countries like Europe,” she said, referring to the surging infection and death numbers in countries like Italy and Spain.